Far3000-YT/Machine-Learning-Volume/README.md

 # ML with volumes on BTC

 * Will redo this README, as soon as the project ends.
-The next is a plan I developed with AI / personal affinities !
+The next is the idea of the project, and the plan to match my affinities !

 Goal: Develop, backtest, and potentially deploy a machine learning model that predicts short-term price movements or generates trading signals based primarily on volume patterns and price-volume interactions for BTC/USD and EUR/USD.